 Description: Returns a pseudo-random number.
 Before Firebird 2.0, this function would first seed the random number generator with the current time in seconds.
 Multiple rand() calls within the same second would therefore return the same value.
-If you want that old behaviour in Firebird 2 and up, use the new function srand().
+If you want that old behaviour in Firebird 2 and up, use srand().

-'''

 rand ()

-'''